pjobson/plex_poster_screen/README.md

 8. Install foam core velvet side to the glass.
 9. Clean the monitor.
 10. Install the monitor into the foam core.
-11. I covered the back of my monitor with Kapton tape, you can use a plastic film and tape.
-Just make sure it is isolated from the motherboard.
+11. I used some Sugru to hold the monitor in place.
 12. Install right-angle cables into screen.
+13. I used a bit of thin scrap plastic to isolate the motherboard from the screen, so it wouldn't short.
-13. Install the motherboard, you'll have to figure out how to mount yours, I made a bracket out of some of the foam core.
+14. Install the motherboard, I 3M taped it to the backboard of the shadowbox.
+15. Install the antennas on the motherboard.
-14. Make a hole in the back of the board of the shadow box.
+16. Make a hole in the backboard of the shadow box.
     I put mine near the power button, so I can reach in and turn it off or on.
-15. Run the power cable through the hole, plug it in and turn it on.
+17. Run your power cable and antennas through the backboard hole.
+18. Plug it in and turn it on.

 ## Plex Server

-The Plex Server has a cronjob which runs every 3 minutes.
+The Plex Server has a cronjob which runs as my user every 3 minutes.

-    */3 * * * * /home/pjobson/bin/push-posters-to-stantz.sh >/dev/null 2>&1
+    */3 * * * * /home/pjobson/bin/push-posters.sh >/dev/null 2>&1
+               #^ change this path

-This is called `push-posters-to-stantz.sh` on mine, because my Frame is named `stantz`.
+This is called `push-posters.sh`.

 You'll need to edit this file changing:

+* `SCREEN_WIDTH` - Your screen width.
+* `SCREEN_HEIGHT` - Your screen height.
+* `IMAGE_ROTATION` - Direction to rotate poster.
 * `PLEX_TOKEN` - [Your Plex Token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)
 * `PLEX_HOST` - Name of your plex server or it's IP address
 * `PLEX_USER` - Your Plex username